 Community #3: Ambient Fans

 These fans are your Passive Online Audience and they are your social media friends who are aware of you via Twitter, Facebook, Instagram etc. but don’t actively communicate with you and may not have ever even heard your music (yet).

-Don’t Neglect Your Newsletter & Study Write Email Nurture Sequences
+Don’t Neglect Your Email List & Study Write Email Nurture Sequences

-Newsletters should still be going out once a month, blog posts being posted, and socials should never go stale.
-Just because you may not have a big “news” item (for example a new release) doesn’t mean you should stop communicating with your fans on a regular basis.
-Cheryl and I talk about nurturing in our Handle Your Hype Webinar.
+Emails should still be going out once a month, and your socials should never go stale.
+Just because you may not have a big “news” item (a new release) doesn’t mean you should stop communicating on a regular basis.
+You should also be consistently be building your list.

 13. Create Consistent Content – Ongoing Social Media

 Update Your Socials Every Day

 Update daily, respond, and interact.
 Post about things happening in your life.
 News, food, parenting, fashion, art, sports, and other musicians are topics to engage and connect around.
 Follow our Social Media Pyramid for content guidance.

 #mcm = man crush Monday / #transformationtuesday / #wcw = woman crush Wednesday / #tbt = throwback Thursday / #NewMusicFriday